dorian-sz/TaskManager-CRUD-app/README.md

 - React was used for the frontend which is a JavaScript library for building user interfaces
 - JWT authentication and authorization
 - Protected React routes
+- CI pipeline with Github workflows for .NET with own tests

 ## To get started with the TaskManager-CRUD-app